-Students may register on the first day of classes in their initial semester.
-Registration appointments will be assigned for subsequent semesters and can be checked via testudo. umd.edu.
+Non-Degree Seeking Undergraduate Students: Non-degree seeking undergraduate students may register on the first day of classes in their initial semester.
+Registration appointments will be assigned for subsequent semesters and can be viewed on Testudo.

 Newly Admitted Graduate Students should contact the appropriate academic department for information about the departmental orientation and registration process.
 This should be done as soon as possible, and no later than the first day of classes.